thomasdefise/CertificationsNotes/Microsoft Certified - DevOps Engineer Expert/DefineAndImplementContinuousIntegration.md

 Artifactory weighs about **~37M**.

 ### Design an Azure Artifacts implementation including linked feeds

+Artifacts Feeds are organizational constructs that **allow you to store, manage, and group your packages** and **control who to share it** with.

+Feeds are **not package-type dependent**.
+You can store all the following package types in a single feed: npm, NuGet, Maven, Python, and Universal packages.

+There are multiple feeds types:

+- **Organization-scoped feeds**: scoped to the organization
+- **Project-scoped feeds**: scoped to the project
+- **Public feeds**: used to share your packages publicly with anyone on the Internet.
+Public feeds are project-scoped feeds and it will inherit the visibility settings of the hosting project.

+There some important things to note regarding public feeds:

+- Public feeds can only be created inside of public projects.
+- Public feeds aren't intended as a replacement for existing package management platforms (NuGet.org, npmjs.com, etc.).
+- Public feeds cannot have upstream sources.
+- Public users cannot currently download universal packages.
+All other package types are supported for public access.

+**Only project-scoped feeds can be made public.**

 ### Design versioning strategy for code assets (e.g., SemVer, date based)